markus1978/xraw/README.md

 ## Status
-XRaw is early in development.
-There is no release yet; XRaw is not available via maven central yet.
+XRaw is already used by some of my projects.
+The API is somewhat stable.
+XRaw is not available via maven central yet.

 ## Contribute
 I need you to try XRaw, check the existing snippets of API (we have some twitter, facebook, youtube, twitch, tumblr).
 Tell me what works, what doesn't.
 What annotations do you need.